-The National LGBT Health Education Center provides individualized technical assistance (TA) to health care organizations ready to take LGBTQI+ health to the next level.
-Our TA focuses on helping organizations assess their readiness for change, train their staff in core LGBTQI+ concepts, and operationalize strategies for creating welcoming and inclusive environments for their LGBTQI+ patients.
+The National LGBT Health Education Center provides individualized technical assistance (TA) to health care organizations ready to take LGBTQIA+ health to the next level.
+Our TA focuses on helping organizations assess their readiness for change, train their staff in core LGBTQIA+ concepts, and operationalize strategies for creating welcoming and inclusive environments for their LGBTQIA+ patients.

 The National LGBT Health Education Center provides Technical Assistance (TA) to Federally Qualified Health Centers (FQHCs) and FQHC look-alikes for free, and also to non-FQHC organizations through our fee-for-service program.

-Using an internal and worldwide network of specialists, we develop Technical Assistance programs for clients addressing a variety of topics affecting the LGBTQI+ population in healthcare.
+Using an internal and worldwide network of specialists, we develop Technical Assistance programs for clients addressing a variety of topics affecting the LGBTQIA+ population in healthcare.

 Our provision of Technical Assistance takes many forms and can include in-person training sessions, online learning collaboratives, deployment of specialists to assess health center protocols, and more.
-We also provide numerous resources for our Technical Assistance clients including strategies for collecting and managing sexual orientation and gender identity data, reworking physical health center spaces to be LGBTQI+ inclusive, and collaborating to create all-staff trainings on LGBTQI+ cultural competence.
+We also provide numerous resources for our Technical Assistance clients including strategies for collecting and managing sexual orientation and gender identity data, reworking physical health center spaces to be LGBTQIA+ inclusive, and collaborating to create all-staff trainings on inclusive and responsive care for LGBTQIA+ communities.

 For more information on receiving technical assistance, please fill out the form below.